lingthio/Flask-User/docs/source/index.rst

 | It is marked as a Beta release because the API is subject to small changes.
 | We appreciate it if you would enter issues and
   enhancement requests into the `Flask-User Issue Tracker <https://github.com/lingthio/flask-user/issues>`_.

+.. topic:: Headsup

+    We're starting to work on Flask-User 1.0 which will break backwards compatibility with v0.5 and v0.6.
+    Please 'peg' your requirements.txt file now to "Flask-User==0.6.1" to avoid compatibility problems in the future.

 Demo